 Customer Footfall Analysis

-The retailer sector has started using data and analytics in a big way.
+The retail sector has started using data and analytics in a big way.
 In general, data and analytics is used extensively by online players in the retail sector.
 This means that companies like Amazon and eBay have traditionally been collecting data extensively from their customers and have also been using this data to make business decisions.
 However, this practice was not very prevalent in the offline retail sector.

 Traditional retailers had very limited access to consumer data.
 Some organizations would use rudimentary technology such as pen and paper and counters to keep a track of the number of people visiting a store at any particular time.
 However, this data was not very accurate and also quite difficult to collate.